Double-decker bus: Collisions with bridges

 There have been a significant number of incidents in which a double-decker bus has collided with a low bridge, often a railway bridge.
 This is often caused by the driver making a wrong turn, driving a route they are unfamiliar with, or being used to driving single-decker buses and forgetting to allow for their vehicle's extra height when driving a double-decker.

 A collision with a railroad bridge by a Megabus in September 2010 at Syracuse, New York, killed four passengers and injured 17.

 In recent years in the United Kingdom, six people had minor injuries after their bus hit a railway bridge at Stockport in July 2013.
 An empty bus had its roof removed after hitting a railway bridge in Birkenhead in December 2014.

 In March 2015, a bus carrying 76 children hit a bridge at Staines-upon-Thames.
 Eleven passengers were taken to hospital but none were seriously injured.
 In the same month, an empty bus had its roof removed after hitting a railway bridge in Isleworth West London.
 A Stagecoach Highlands bus collided with a railway bridge at Balloch, Highland, Scotland in April 2015.
 There were no casualties, one top-deck passenger narrowly escaped injury by throwing himself to the floor.

 A bus operated by Bluestar had its roof removed after colliding with a railway bridge at Romsey in May 2015.
 An incident in July 2015 in Norwood, London also resulted in the removal of the bus' roof; seven people were injured.
 Similar incidents occurred in September 2015 in Rochdale, Greater Manchester (seventeen were injured) and in Bournemouth in April 2016, with all thirty passengers escaping without injury.

 On 11 September 2020, a bus carrying 72 children hit a bridge, taking the complete roof off, in Winchester, Hampshire, on the way to school.
 Three children were seriously injured and required surgery whilst a further 12 suffered minor injuries.
 The bus was operated by Stagecoach South.

+In May 2023, ten people were taken to hospital after a bus crashed into a railway bridge on Cook Street, Glasgow.
+The same bridge was involved in another crash in December 2024.
+Again, the roof of a bus was torn off, this time after the driver reportedly took a wrong turn into the one-way street.
+Numerous injuries were caused and eight people went to hospital.
+Days later, in a separate incident, another double decker bus hit another railway bridge in Scotland, in Kilmarnock.

+In July 2025, twenty people were injured after a bus crashed struck the Bridgewater Canal aqueduct bridge on Barton Lane in Eccles and having the roof torn off.
+Another collision occurred at the railway bridge on Ten Acres Lane, Newton Heath, being the second crash within 24 hours in Greater Manchester.